BEST Premises Liability Lawyer Near You in Louisiana

 Generally, to prevail on a premises liability case under Louisiana Civil Code Articles 2317, 2322, and/or 660, the plaintiff must prove the owner or occupier of the land owed the plaintiff a duty to exercise reasonable care, the defendant breached that duty through action or inaction, defendant’s breach is both the factual and legal cause of plaintiff’s injuries and that plaintiff suffered an injury.

 Premises liability cases can be difficult to pursue because many elements need to be proven in each case, and these elements change depending on the location of the accident.
 There are different legal standards that apply to merchants, publicly owned property, and privately owned property.
-Due to the complicated nature of these cases, an experienced premises liability lawyer in Louisiana is needed.
+Due to the complicated nature of these cases, an experienced premises liability lawyer in Louisiana (or slip & fall lawyer) is needed.

 Types of Premises Liability Accidents